musesum/MuFlo/README.md

 *1970*'s Flo got its start with patch cords.
 Hundreds of patch cords.
 This was due to patching analog modular Synthesizers like the Moog System III and ARP 2600.
 It would take hours to wire up two electronic music studios, leaving litle time to perform.
 So, I started to develop a script for patchbays.

-*1980*'s Xerox OPSD contracted us to design a project management system.
-This was the first combination of tree (work breakdown) and graph (activities).
-Also wrote a hypertext system based on a tree + graph approach.
+*1980*'s Xerox OPSD (the commercial side of PARC) contracted us to design a project management system for their graphical UI based OS.
+This was our first combination of tree (work breakdown) and graph (activities).
+Later, wrote a hypertext system also based on a tree + graph approach.

 *1990*'s As a Technical Director (TD) at one of the first interactive ad agencies, wrote a dataflow based media script, called Flow.
-Flow supporting teams artist and animators, where the artist would script media flow, and the animator would add animation effects in C++.
+Flow supported a team, which  paired an artist with a coder.
+The artist would script interactive media and the coder would extend the script with new features in C++.

 *2000*'s Was performing as a VJ with a visual Music synthesizer written in C++ and OpenGL.
 The script was created to patch graphic tablets, MIDI controllers, and a Virtual Puppeteering device, called a Vuppet.